-The only means of being cleansed from sin is through repentance and faith in the precious blood of Jesus Christ, which was shed for us when He died on the cross.
+The only means of being cleansed from sin is through personal repentance and faith in the precious blood of Jesus Christ, which was shed for us when He died on the cross.
 Salvation is available for all who receive grace by trusting in Jesus Christ alone.

 The Word of God clearly conveys the ordinance of water baptism.
 It is an outward sign and testimony of the new life God has begun in the individual’s life through salvation in Jesus.
-Water Baptism is identified with Jesus and is affected in the name of the Father, the Son and the Holy Spirit.
+Water baptism is identified with Jesus and is affected in the name of the Father, the Son and the Holy Spirit.

-Ro 6:3-7, Acts 8:35-38, Col 2:12
+Ro 6:3-7; Ac 8:35-38; Col 2:12

 According to Matthew 28:19, Jesus clearly commands His followers to be engaged in making disciples.
-In order to make disciples, Christians should yield to the power of God through grace reflecting Christ in their personal conduct and then share their faith to those who do not yet believe – proclaiming the truth with love.
+In order to make disciples, Christians should yield to the power of God through grace, reflecting Christ in their personal conduct and then share their faith to those who do not yet believe – proclaiming the truth with love.